-PART B: Phoneme Recognition
+PART C: Phoneme Recognition Experiments

 Utterances of 8 vowel phonemes from 38 speakers from the TIMIT database were extracted (about 2300 utterances total).
-Your goal for this problem is to achieve the highest recognition accuracy for this speech corpus. to improve recognition accuracy.
+Your goal for this problem is to achieve the highest recognition accuracy for this speech corpus.
+In the end you are free to do whatever you can to improve recognition accuracy.
 A demo Matlab program using LPC-10 and 1-NN is provided to demonstrate usage of the database.
 The following files are provided: